Animals of Halcyon

 Raider, Recon, & Ranger

 The three rescue donkeys are Oreo-obsessed cuddlers who gently teach participants about handling, treat-giving, leading, and basic tacking.
-At the start of 2024, the donkeys have begun packing work around our hiking trails, and are training for the autumn’s “burro races”
+Raider remains at the farm, while Recon and Ranger live with a veteran family in the area.

 Dogs of the Farm

-The social greeters of Halcyon are Sage (like a Muppet), Annie (the Cuddler), and Izzy (giant dragon who adores kids!).
+The social greeters of Halcyon are Sage (like a Muppet), late Annie, who passed shortly after earning her therapy certification, and Izzy (giant dragon who adores kids!).

 Scout’s Honor